Helping millions of people navigate the world of technology.

 Step 5: Use the mouse or trackpad and take a screenshot.
 You can push it down to the bottom to capture the webpage.

 There is no shortage of third-party extensions to capture scrolling screenshots.
-Scrolling screenshot is one such extension to do the job.
+Scrolling screenshot is one such extension that does the job on Chromium browsers.
 It receives frequent updates and offers rich features to capture screenshots like a pro.
-Since it’s a Chromium extension, it works on other web browsers like Opera, Brave, Vivaldi, and Microsoft Edge as well.
 Let’s check it in action.

-Step 1: Launch Google Chrome and head to the link below to open the extension in the Chrome Web Store.
+Step 1: Launch Google Chrome and head to the Scrolling screenshot extension in the Chrome Web Store.

-Step 3: When you want to take a scrolling screenshot on a webpage, click the extension at the top and click Selected Area.
+Step 3: To take a scrolling screenshot on a webpage, click the extension at the top and click Selected Area.

-Step 4: Use mouse or trackpad to and scroll to bottom to expand the screenshot.
+Step 4: Use the mouse or trackpad to scroll to the bottom to expand the screenshot.

-Step 5: You can cancel selection, save the screenshot, or copy it.
+Step 5: You can cancel the selection, save the screenshot, or copy it.

-The steps above work in a web browser only.
+The steps above work only in a web browser.
 If you want to take a scrolling screenshot in other apps, use a third-party solution.

 There is no shortage of third-party screenshot apps on Windows.
-Among them, ShareX is a free and robust open-source offering.
-The app is available from the Microsoft Store to download.
-Once you use the link below to install ShareX on your PC, follow the steps to take scrolling screenshots.
+ShareX is a free and robust open-source offering.
+The app can be downloaded from the Microsoft Store.
+Download and install it, and then follow these steps.

-Step 1: Once ShareX is running in the background, click the up arrow icon in the Windows 11 taskbar.
+Step 1: Once ShareX runs in the background, click the up arrow icon in the Windows 11 taskbar.

 Step 2: Right-click on ShareX and expand Capture.
 Select Scrolling capture.

-Step 3: Check Capture options and make the required changes.
+Step 3: Check the capture options and make the required changes.
 Hit Start scrolling capture.

-Step 4: ShareX takes a scrolling screenshot and opens the Output menu to make changes.
+Step 4: ShareX will take a scrolling screenshot and open the Output menu, where you can make changes.

 If you frequently take scrolling screenshots with ShareX, assign a hotkey to summon it with your keyboard.
 Here’s what you need to do.